arnaudrenaud/arnaudrenaud/README.md

 #### 🧑‍💻 Full-stack web developer

-- 8 years of developing single-page web applications in B2B and B2C contexts (Club Med, Oyez, Mi Casa Es Tu Casa, Team Junior Mentor & self-owned projects)
+- 8 years of developing web applications in B2B and B2C contexts (Club Med, Oyez, Mi Casa Es Tu Casa, Team Junior Mentor & self-owned projects)
 - 18 months of technical leadership and mentorship to bootstrap a web application from the ground up (Team Junior Mentor & Penco)

+#### 👨‍🏫 Teacher and trainer

+- 6 years of teaching full-stack web development to over 150 students at Wild Code School, preparing them for professional certifications while guiding them in the development of their own group projects
+- short courses at ESGI engineering school on specific matters (TypeScript, React, automated testing, version control)
+- one-on-one mentorship sessions to help developers improve in specific areas (JavaScript & TypeScript, automated testing)

-#### ⚙️ Technical stack
+### ⚙️ Technical stack

 |                        |                                                                                                              |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------ |